Learn how to read your income statement, balance sheet, and cash flow report, and what they tell you about your business’s financial health.

 The Balance Sheet

 Your balance sheet is a snapshot of your financial position at one moment in time.
-It shows what you own, what you owe, and how much is yours to keep.
+It shows what you own, who you owe, and how much you’ve kept in the business over the years (equity).

 Formula: